AlbertJNU/SSBEM-drift-adaptation-model/README.md

 # SSBEM-drift-adaptation-model
-This is the repository for the paper: **Concept Drift Meets Industrial Data Streams: An Efficient Drift Adaptation Framework with Knowledge Embedding and Transfer**.
+This is the repository for the paper under review: **Concept Drift Meets Industrial Data Streams: An Efficient Drift Adaptation Framework with Knowledge Embedding and Transfer**.

 **This repository mainly consists of three parts:**